harshita2201301024/obsidian/data/Daily Notes/2025/January/06-January-2025-Monday.md

 Pending Things

 1. License Journey Mobile Design
-2. Send a Email to
+2. Send a Email to Rahul
+3. Apply for office leaves
+4.

 - [ ] Prepare for Vue.js Interview
 - [ ] Prepare for Javscript Interview